 People think that if they get a receiver from Solid Signal that they own it.
 It’s even more confusing because sometimes you see “owned” receivers on eBay or craigslist, and when we tell you all receivers are leased, you think we’re lying because you see people advertising owned receivers.

 Pretty much every receiver that’s advertised for “sale” on eBay is actually leased.
 People think that the receiver in their home is owned because they don’t remember being told otherwise, so they figure they can get easy money by selling it.
 This doesn’t work.
 If you buy one of these receivers, DIRECTV or DISH will refuse to activate it.

 If you have DIRECTV or DISH as part of your business, you own the receiver.
 The rules for businesses are different, although I am not 100% sure why.
 However, for the most part businesses can’t have DVRs and they are completely locked out of Genie DVRs and clients.
 If you see a business using a Genie, they are probably using one brought in from home and they’ll eventually get caught.

 Why do these companies make it so hard with the leasing and all?

 Moving to a lease model actually benefits most customers.
 The company can take depreciation on the receivers making it easier to justify offering them at low cost.
-(Owned receivers, when you could get them, usually cost three times as much.)
+(Owned receivers, when you could get them, used to cost three times as much.)
 It also allows the satellite company to offer quick replacements and upgrades for low cost.

+People think that because they paid “full price” for a receiver, that they own it.
 That’s a very common misconception.
 What you are paying is a single lease payment that covers you for indefinite time.
 Yeah, that’s a lot of mumbo-jumbo, but it means that even though you paid, you don’t own it.